briantruong777/SpotPost/README.md

 	* `reputation`	: Custom starting reputation of SpotPost.
 Default is 0.

 ### Updating Spotposts
+1. You must be logged in as `Admin` to update spotposts.
-1. In order to update you must make a `POST` request to `/spotpost/_update`.
+2. In order to update you must make a `POST` request to `/spotpost/_update`.
-2. You must also send a JSON file containing the data associated with the SpotPost.
+3. You must also send a JSON file containing the data associated with the SpotPost.
-3. Format the JSON in the following way.
+4. Format the JSON in the following way.
-4. The ID field is REQUIRED, however all the others are optional, but you must include one at least.
+5. The ID field is REQUIRED, however all the others are optional, but you must include one at least.
 	* `id`			: id of SpotPost.
 	* `content`		: content of SpotPost.
 	* `latitude` 	: latitude position of SpotPost.